fluree/docs.flur.ee/src/content/docs/start/installation.md

 ### Exiting and Restarting Fluree

 To exit Fluree, simply click `ctrl + c` to quit the current process on your terminal.
-This will not delete any of the information that was successfully added to your databases (in other words, if you received a 200 response from your transactions, that means it was added to your database).
+Unless you were running [Fluree in memory](#in-memory-fluree), this will not delete any of the information that was successfully added to your databases (in other words, if you received a 200 response from your transactions, that means it was added to your database).

 To restart Fluree, navigate to the folder that contains your Fluree instance and run `./flureeDB_start.sh`.